 Round three P-EBT covers meals lost from October 2020 through the 2021 school year.
 Eligible students must participate in at least 5 school days of virtual learning during this time and be signed up to receive free or reduced-priced meals.
 Students who attend hybrid schools (part virtual, part in-person) are now eligible for P-EBT.
-Cards for round three have not yet been sent out yet but will be on the way soon.

 - New P-EBT Cards.
 Eligible families will be issued a new P-EBT cards.
 New cards for this round of benefits have been delayed, but some cards are being mailed out now.